 Q3: How long does it take to 3D print a 1:24 scale PLA sports car model?

 A3: 4–8 ore, depending on detail.
 A simple model (no interior) takes 4–5 hours, while a detailed model (with interior and tiny parts) takes 7–8 hours.
-Resin models take longer (8–12 ore) but need less post-processing.
+Resin models take longer (8–12 hours) but need less post-processing.